Adhaywe/Data-Cache-Controller/README.md

-# Implementation of a data cache and its controller
+# Data Cache and Controller

 ## Specifications